ShlomoStept/Java-Date-Picker/README.md

 2. a JPanel class that can be imbedded in another project.

+> Read the notes at the top of the programs for key infomation

 #### Customization: global variables allow for simple customization of:
 ##### (A) Component Sizes
 ##### (B) The Color Scheme, and